Skelf-Research/zviz/README.md

 ## Status

-Design in progress.
+Design complete.
+Implementation roadmap defined in `docs/roadmap.md`.
 Contributions and critique are welcome.